Register and how to vote

-- Eligable to vote in this particular type of poll
+- Eligible to vote in this particular type of poll

 - Cannot act on behalf of more than two people at any one election, unless they are a close relative

-To apply for an emergency proxy please contact the Electoral Services Team on 0300 456 0112 or download the emergency proxy application in the sidebar.
+To apply for an emergency proxy please contact the Electoral Services Team on 0300 456 0112 or download the emergency proxy application.
 If you are applying for a postal or proxy vote during an election timetable which is already running, specific deadline dates will apply.

 The electoral register explained

 The electoral register lists the names and addresses of everyone who is registered to vote in public elections.
 The register is used for making sure only eligible people can vote.
 It is also used for other limited purposes specified in law, such as detecting crime (e.g. fraud), calling people for jury service and checking credit applications.

 It is a criminal offence for anyone to supply or use the register for anything else.